kaiyao/battleships-dapp/README.md

 ## Troubleshooting

 ### Common issues
-- Sometimes, the first time the page loads in Chrome, there is some Metamask issues (which you can see in the Chrome developer console).
+- Sometimes, the first time the page loads in Chrome, there are some Metamask errors (which you can see in the Chrome developer console).
 Just try to refresh the page and it should work the 2nd time.
 - If there are any issues with the page, try to refresh the page.
+It should remember the last game you were in.
 - This app uses localstorage in the browser to store the positions of the ships before they are revealed at the end of the game.
-If you are using some browser/plugins that block localstorage, this can cause the app to not work (e.g. Brave browser requires you to disable site shield).
+If you are using a browser or plugin that blocks localstorage, this can cause the app to not work (e.g. if you are using Brave browser, you need to disable site shield for the page to allow localstorage).
 - The final withdrawal of winnings/refunds seems to require more gas that what MetaMask estimates by default which causes the transaction to fail (it says revert in the Chrome developer console).
 You need to set this gas value manually.

 ### Reset all stuff